Destinations Greece The Cyclades Mykonos

 6 villages

-The loudest island in the Cyclades, done the right way.
+The loudest island in the Cyclades, and it can be done well.
 Base in Chora and walk it; take Delos before noon; eat the back-beach tavernas — Kiki's and Fokos — not the south-coast circuit.
 One beach club for the day, one for the night.
 Two nights is right; three if you want to sail the islets.
 Avoid August.

 A note from Hala

-Mykonos is the island people stop at for two nights and either love forever or write off in a single trip — usually because they did it the wrong way.
+Mykonos is the island people stop at for two nights and either love forever or write off in a single trip, usually because they did it the wrong way.
 The wrong way: stay anywhere because of the price tag, eat on the south-coast beach-club circuit, queue for the Oia-of-Mykonos sunset photograph, leave.
-The right way: Chora (the prettiest small town in the Cyclades) for the wander; Delos (the UNESCO antiquities islet half an hour off the harbour) for the morning; the back-beach tavernas (Kiki's, Fokos, Spilia) for the lunches; one beach club for the day (Nammos or Scorpios), one for the night (the other).
+Do this instead: Chora (the prettiest small town in the Cyclades) for the wander; Delos (the UNESCO antiquities islet half an hour off the harbour) for the morning; the back-beach tavernas (Kiki's, Fokos, Spilia) for the lunches; one beach club for the day (Nammos or Scorpios), one for the night (the other).
 Two nights is right; three if you want to sail the surrounding islets.

 Base in Chora (Mykonos Town) if you want to walk everywhere; Ornos if you want a beach and a fast cab into town; Tagoo for the design-hotel set (Cavo Tagoo, Bill & Coo).
 Avoid August.
 The cruise-ship hours (11 a.m. – 4 p.m.) make the centre unwalkable; eat lunch out of town and come back to the harbour at sundown.